ToshioCP/Gtk4-tutorial/src/sec11.src.md

 Look at the declaration of `_GObjectClass` so that you would find that most of the members are pointers to functions.

-- 13: A function pointed by `constructor` is called when the instance is generated.
+- 13: A function pointed by `constructor` is called when the instance is created.
 It completes the initialization of the instance.
 - 25: A function pointed by `dispose` is called when the instance destructs itself.
 Destruction process is divided into two phases.
 The first one is called disposing.